 History of San José - Evergreen Community College District

 Located in the northeastern Santa Clara Valley, the San José-Evergreen Community College District encompasses more than 300 square miles, including part of the city of San José and all of the city of Milpitas.
-The District includes the areas served by Milpitas and San José Unified School Districts, together with the Eastside Union High School District.
-The District is comprised of two colleges, Evergreen Valley College (EVC), established in 1975, and San José City College (SJCC), which is the oldest community college in Santa Clara County, established in 1921.
+The District includes the areas served by Milpitas and San José Unified School Districts, together with the East Side Union High School District.
+The District is comprised of Evergreen Valley College (EVC), established in 1975; San José City College (SJCC), which is the oldest community college in Santa Clara County, established in 1921; the Workforce Institute, formerly known as the Institute for Business Performance, established in 1988; and the San Jose-Evergreen Community College Extension at Milpitas, established in 2016.

-The Criminal Justice Training Center moved from San José City College to a new building adjacent to the District Offices on the EVC campus in January 1988; this became the South Bay Regional Public Safety Training Consortium, a Joint Powers Agency, in July 1995.
+The Criminal Justice Training Center moved from San José City College to a new building adjacent to the District Offices on the EVC campus in January 1988.
+This Center became the South Bay Regional Public Safety Training Consortium, a Joint Powers Agency, in July 1995.

-The Institute for Business Performance began operation as the contract education division of the San José/Evergreen Community College District in 1988 and now occupies the first floor of the new five-story Technology Center at the corner of Bascom and Moorpark Avenues, adjacent to SJCC.
+The Workforce Institute began operation as the contract education division of the San José/Evergreen Community College District in 1988, and now occupies the first floor of the new five-story Technology Center at the corner of Bascom and Moorpark Avenues, adjacent to SJCC.

-In 1998 the voters of the San José-Evergreen Community College District passed a bond initiative to secure funding for building and remodeling facilities on both campuses.
-This was followed by the passing of a G.O. bond in 2004.
-These bonds, coupled with state funds and private donations, have revitalized the infrastructure of both campuses.
-Among other amenities, District students can now enjoy new, state-of-the art libraries with learning resource labs and technology centers, an innovative and dramatic student services building at SJCC, a new biology and nursing building at EVC, refurbished athletic fields, and modern student centers with bookstores, dining areas, and spaces for meeting and studying.
+In 1998 the voters of the San José-Evergreen Community College District passed a bond initiative (Measure I)to secure funding for building and remodeling facilities on both campuses.
+This was followed by the passing of a second bond (Measure G) in 2004, a third bond (Measure G) in 2010, and the most recent bond (Measure X) in 2016.
+These bonds, coupled with state funds and private donations, Have revitalized the infrastructure of both Colleges, District Office, and the College Extension.
+Among other amenities, District students now enjoy new, state-of-the art libraries with learning resource labs and technology centers, an innovative and dramatic student services building at SJCC, a new biology and nursing building at EVC, refurbished athletic fields, modern student centers with bookstores, dining areas, math and science buildings, automotive technology center, fitness and physical education centers, and spaces for meeting and studying.
 One of the oldest colleges in the California community college system, SJCC is virtually being rebuilt and is becoming one of the most modern facilities in the system.

 San José-Evergreen Community College District currently serves approximately 20,000 students each semester.